Pucko321/hello-world/README.md

 I'm following a tutorial on github, hoping I will understand it better 3rd change locally on Mac
 4th edit - loccaly on Mac
-5th edit - locally on Windows
+5th edit - locally on Windowss